Why drone-delivery teams care

 Open the browser verifier.
 Drag the bundle in.
 Watch the verification turn green.
 The drone-overlay fields above are conceptual for v1 of this gallery; the verification substrate is real and verifiable today.

-What this proves, and what it doesn't
+What this verifies, and what it doesn't

-What this proves
+What this verifies

 - ✓ The recorded payload has not been mutated since issuance.